-While Alex, based off my reading of the book, got race swapped, when it comes to Simon, Abby, and Leah, you pretty much have perfect casting.
+While Nick, based off my reading of the book, got race swapped, when it comes to Simon, Abby, and Leah, you pretty much have perfect casting.
 Robinson, fresh from Everything, Everything proves himself to be the type of heartthrob you can imagine in any movie, whether playing someone gay or straight.
 Also, the sort of awkwardness of book Simon, yet not so awkward it seems he is fitting into a Hollywood style awkward, is handled so wonderful and with realism.

 Shipp as Abby pretty much redeems herself for the majority of movie roles she has had thus far.
 She fits well into the happy-go-lucky persona of Abby and then there is Katherine Langford.
 Oh my god, after reading the book, I so f***ing hate what they did to Leah considering how perfect Langford is for her.
 To the point, even more, I so hope if Looking for Alaska ever does become a thing, they have her dye her hair blonde and make her Alaska.
 For honestly, I think she could really make a career about of being YA novel characters like Chadwick Boseman does being major Black figures.

 The Majority of the Changes From The Book (Full On Spoilers)

 It all started with Martin.
 In the book, Martin actually seems like he could turn the whole blackmail thing around.
 He is presented with this sort of charm and nerdiness that makes you think a Michael Cera type would be perfect.
 However, instead, we get the kind of character who seems like he is straight from a scripted MTV or Nickelodeon show.
 One who fits into some sad, creepy, trying so hard to be comical, nerd.
 And from there, you come to realize more and more that any hopes you may have had for the film they will turn to dust.